Search by Keyword

 The occasion used to create this video, which includes actual footage of John and Paul singing the humorous ad lib vocal conclusion to the song, was the re-release of the "Yellow Submarine" film on VHS and DVD in 1999.
 This video was included in the three-disc release of the Beatles video collection entitled "Beatles 1+."

 Not to be forgotten is the animated segment for “Hey Bulldog” that was created for the “Yellow Submarine” film, this segment revolving around an upright piano and a four-headed bulldog.
-This segment was restored and included in the above mentioned 1999 re-release of the movie on VHS and DVD.
+This segment originally appeared in the film when it premiered in Britain on July 17th, 1968 but was edited out before the American premier on November 13th of that year.
+It was then restored and re-inserted into the above mentioned 1999 re-release of the movie on VHS and DVD.

 While it appears to be true that The Beatles didn't put that much effort into producing the four required songs for the "Yellow Submarine" soundtrack, recording them all in a lighthearted but quick way, just over three minutes of rock 'n' roll brilliance happened to have emerged in the case of "Hey Bulldog."
 With its heavy menacing guitar riff, its searing guitar solo, and its sneering lead vocal, the song easily becomes one of the most noteworthy heavy Beatles songs of their later career, which earned it its place on the 1976 compilation album "Rock 'n' Roll Music."